 We always want to make sure that the person with dementia feels as comfortable as possible whilst sitting with you at the dinner table.

 When you sit down at the table, sit directly in front of the other person, make eye contact, smile and wait for them to smile back at you.
 Then you can start eating without talking (You start first).
-Try to keep quiet, be patient (very, very patient), keep making eye contact and wait for them to follow your lead.
+Try to keep quiet, be patient , keep making eye contact and wait for them to follow your lead.

 It’s important to remember that ‘being patient’ is the most important part here.
 You might have to do this for a while before it starts working.
-Just remember that you are trying to break a bad habit and replace it with a good habit and these things take time.
-The more frequent you follow this routine the easier it will become for you.
+You are trying to break a bad habit and replace it with a good habit and these things take time.
+The more frequently you follow this routine the easier it will become for you.

-4. Don’t get cross while trying to convince them to eat
+4. Don’t get cross while trying to convince someone to eat

-We understand that it can be frustrating when you are trying to help someone and it is not working as effectively as you may hope.
-Imagine that you are teaching a child how to tie their shoe laces for the first time, but being unable to orally communicate with them.
+It can be frustrating when you are trying to help someone and it is not working as effectively as you may hope.
+Imagine that you are teaching a child how to tie their shoe laces for the first time, but being unable to communicate with them.
 They will watch how you do it and slowly copy, but if you don’t show them a demonstration they are not going to be able to learn.
 If you find yourself becoming agitated, take a deep breathe and remember that you are helping them, regardless how long it takes.

 5. Arrange the food on the plate

-You may need to experiment with different sizes, textures and flavours to see which the person responds to the best.
+You may need to experiment with different sizes, textures and flavours of food to see which the person responds to the best.
 Here are some tips to help you change it up.

 - Add variety in the colour of food, different colour vegetables help to really brighten up the food.

-- Try less quantity of overall food and fewer individual items on the plate.
+- Try less quantities of food and fewer individual items on the plate.